Business Interruption: what's the correct form to use

 Further Reading

-Business interruption insurance serves a valuable purpose for your company.
-It replaces lost income and pays extra expenses if a covered peril disrupts your business.
-Consider several factors as you evaluate business interruption insurance for your c...
+Business interruption insurance replaces lost income and pays extra expenses if a covered peril disrupts your business.
+Consider several factors as you evaluate whether this coverage makes sense for your company.
+List covered perils The typical bu...